ImNotLudwig/ImNotLudwig/README.md

 - 👋 Hi, @ImNotLudwig
-- 👀 I’m interested in C++, and Java.
+- 👀 I’m interested in C++, Java, and Javascript.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on a advanced password encryption software.
 - 📫 How to reach me: https://discord.gg/code link to the Coding Den, you can reach me inside the server, just dm @I'mNotLudwig (sometimes I change my my name to I'mNotScaryLud, or I'mNotChristmasLud for festivity).